dariakussovska/heterogeneitywm/README.md

 To extact data for main analysis, you can use the code 1_data_extraction.py by going into the heterogeneity_wm folder on your terminal and running

 ```
+python 01_data_extraction.py
-python 1_data_extraction.py
+python 02_trial_info.py
 ```
-1_data_extraction.py extracts spike times for encoding 1, 2, and 3 periods, as well as the maintenance, and probe periods, and other relevant information, such as start and end time of each trial, subject id, neurond id, and stimulus presented.

-If you run 2_data_extraction.py then you can extract cell_metrics (calculation for firing rate, cv2, ISI, etc. and trial_info excel sheet, where each subject and trial id has its corresponding stimulus identity (or identities).
+01_data_extraction.py extracts spike times for encoding 1, 2, and 3 periods, as well as the maintenance, and probe periods, and other relevant information, such as start and end time of each trial, subject id, neurond id, and stimulus presented.
+With 02_trial_info.py you can extract cell_metrics (calculation for firing rate, cv2, ISI, etc. and trial_info excel sheet, where each subject and trial id has its corresponding stimulus identity (or identities).

 # Important - Install dependencies